RobertJansen1/OpenStack-Docs/_posts/migrations/2025-10-29-faq-migrations.md

   * Our tests indicate that downtime could be as less as 40 seconds during minimal load on your instance.
 A gracefull shutdown will be initiated using the OpenStack API's.
 A new instance is then spawned and created in the new region, with a copy of the disk.
 The process will monitor the startup time and if it exceeds 10 minutes, we will automatically initiate a rollback.
   * If the instance is attached to an internal network it's connection will be lost for up to 10 minutes.
 This connection is needed to synchronize the internal network between the legacy region and the new region.
   * When the migration is finished and your instance is booted up succesfully within the new region please include an additional 10 minutes for the internal network to become ready.
-  * If the internal network doesnt respond within 20 minutes after the migration has been finished please contact support and initiate a rollback of your instance.
+  * If the internal network doesn't respond within 20 minutes after the migration has been finished please contact support and initiate a rollback of your instance.

 -----